gulfiliz/gulfiliz.github.io/_posts/2025-09-09-martin-eden.md

 ---
 layout: post
-title: Martin Eden — The Book That Knows Too Much About You
+title: "Martin Eden: The Book That Knows Too Much About You"
 date: 2025-09-09
 description: On Jack London's most personal novel, and why some books are not read but survived.
-tags: readings, literature,
+tags: readings, literature, EN,
 ---

 There are books you read.